rks101/eg/README.md

 ## J&K Govt
 [Employee Performance Monitoring portal J&K](https://epm.jk.gov.in/)

-Few govt websites need attention such as [DGGI](https://jk.gov.in/jammukashmir/?q=search/node/dggi) or [main website](https://jk.gov.in/) and [Avail 126 Online Services Under EoDB - Invest JK](https://www.investjk.in/)
+With so many schemes running in J&K, IT solutions/few govt websites need attention such as [DGGI](https://jk.gov.in/jammukashmir/?q=search/node/dggi) or [main website](https://jk.gov.in/) and [Avail 126 Online Services Under EoDB - Invest JK](https://www.investjk.in/)